vlisivka/docker-centos7-systemd-unpriv/README.md

 # Description

-This is image of CentOS7 with systemd installed, which can be ran in unprivileged mode, or privileged mode (use with caution: in privileged mode systemd can affect host system, use --cap-add=SYS_ADMIN instead).
+This is image of CentOS7 with systemd installed, which can be ran in unprivileged mode, or even in privileged mode (but use it with caution: in privileged mode systemd can affect host system, use --cap-add=SYS_ADMIN instead).

-It contains initialization script /usr/sbin/init.sh, which allows of fine tuning of container before systemd is started via /etc/kickstart.d/
+It contains initialization script /usr/sbin/init.sh, which must be ran as container initialization script (pid 1), either directly using CMD ["/usr/sbin/init.sh"], or from a wrapper script via exec.
-directory:

 As alternative, rpm package can be used to modify an existing container, see spec/ directory for details.
 Dockerfile must contain same